Install Microsoft OpenSSH.Server package from PowerShell and set SSHD service to Automatic

 #Setup a New Microsoft Windows Server 2019 Core Installation to Accept Incoming PowerShell Remoting connections in a Workgroup

-#You will not need to do this if you perform your PowerShell tasks directly from your server.
+#You will not need to do this if you perform your PowerShell tasks directly from a domain connected computer.
 You need this if you have virtual machines or headless devices… or just plain lazy.
 Also not everyone has a domain controller and sometimes even a Hyper-V host computer will remain in a workgroup since it might host the domain controller and it is off topic… I work in PowerShell ISE for the most part and connect to where ever I need to.

 #This is the first steps after a fresh clean install of Microsoft Windows Server 2019 Core to allow PowerShell Remoting and WSMan.